What's So Special About Mobile?

 A Rich Sports Tradition

 Mobile is also famous for a rich sports tradition and has become a favorite destination for today's sports traveler.
 For instance, the Mobile area is proud to be called home to five Major League Baseball Hall-of-Famers, four College Football Hall-of Famers, and two Pro Football Hall-of-Famers.
 With its semi-tropical climate virtually year-round, Mobile can host just about any type of outdoor sporting event at any time (which do not involve snow or ice, of course).
 On an annual basis, Mobile hosts the nationally-known Senior Bowl, the NCAA post-season LendingTree Bowl, the Gulf Coast Challenge, the prestigious Azalea Trail Run 10K, the Mobile Challenge of Champions high school track & field meet, and the Alabama Deep Sea Fishing Rodeo, to name a few.
 Mobile also hosts tennis, softball, baseball, basketball, and bass-fishing tournaments as well as rugby, soccer, volleyball, and golf tournaments, gymnastics meets, and many more running events.
-So as one can see, Mobile can and does host of diverse number of sporting events, both big and small.
+So as one can see, Mobile can and does host many diverse sporting events, both big and small.
 And the Southern hospitality is unmatched.

 Every Team HAS Home Team Advantage in Mobile